Vultures

 A mechanism for recolonisation

-In 2017, an immature griffon vulture called Helena covered more than 2,200 kilometres during a 13-day journey through Romania, Serbia and Bulgaria.
-Having been tagged with a GPS collar she flew over the Southern Carpathians rewilding area.
-Helena’s journey is a really good example of how immature birds can explore a region and cover large distances, which is something quite common in vultures.
+Helena’s journey is a really good example of how some vultures can cover huge distances as they explore the European continent and beyond.
 It echoes similar northward trips that groups of griffon vultures make from Spain and southern France into the Netherlands and Germany during favourable weather conditions, with the birds returning to their breeding grounds a few weeks later.

-These vulture wanderings indicate that the Carpathian Mountains in Romania could be recolonised by the species in the future, assuming more birds will discover the area, suitable nesting areas can be found, and that birds are well protected.
+These vulture wanderings indicate that the Southern Carpathians in Romania could be recolonised by cinereous vultures in the future, assuming more birds will discover the area, suitable nesting areas can be found, and that birds are well protected.

 Juan Carlos Muñoz Robredo / Rewilding Europe